Kansas Sales Tax Calculator 2026

 | State sales tax | 6.50% | Applied statewide in taxable-sale mode |

-| State compensating use tax | 6.50% | Applied in use-tax mode |
+| State compensating use tax | 6.50% | Applied in use-tax mode before prior-tax credits |

-| Local sales tax | Varies by location | Applied in taxable-sale mode based on address/profile |
+| Local sales/use tax | Varies by location | Applied from address profile or verified manual override when applicable |

 When moving from planning to filing, use your exact transaction data and official Kansas lookup results.